 In 2010, she launched BrownGirl Productions, an arts based consulting firm which specializes in creating cultural connections between the public and private sectors.
 The company successfully partnered with think BIG strategies in assisting in the successful marketing and sponsorship development of Middfest International.
 Quiera believes she can make a difference with more people on a larger scale by employing vision and balance, energy and integrity in order to make substantial contributions toward the Greater Cincinnati Region.

 Q currently serves on the Duncanson Executive Committee at the Taft Museum of Art and is the co-chair of MAC (Multicultural Awareness Council) at the Cincinnati Symphony.
 Her hobbies and interests usually always combine various forms of the arts (dance, music, literary, visual etc…) and travel.
-She has been married to her college sweetheart, Phillip Smith, for twenty-two years.
-They are the proud parents of Malik Smith, a seventeen year old junior, who attends Walnut Hills High school.
+She has been married to her college sweetheart, Phillip Smith, for twenty-five years.
+They are the proud parents of Malik Smith, a twenty year old sophomore, who attends the University of Louisville.